15 Types of Cocktail Glasses that Serious Mixologists Recommend

 “Serving different cocktails in different glasses is important because they can truly enhance a drinking experience,” says mixologist Adam Way.
 “Presentation and appearance are affected by whatever vessel you decide to use.
 Certain glasses can bring out certain characteristics in cocktails, and using proper glassware shows you care.”

 Nick and Nora glasses immediately give off a vintage glassware vibe with a stunning bell shape.
 They have a long stem to control temperature, with a mouth similar to a coupe for easy sipping.
 They’re a bit more approachable and easier to hold than a classic coupe, offering an option for drinks that should be sipped slowly.
-This glass can be used for cocktails such as The Sidecar and The Bee’s Knees, but it can also be used for serving Champagne or pretty much any other cocktail that’s been shaken or stirred and then strained in to this elegant glass.
+This glass can be used for cocktails such as the Sidecar and Bee’s Knees, but it can also be used for serving Champagne or pretty much any other cocktail that’s been shaken or stirred.

-For many Margarita fans, it’s all about the salted rim.
-And while you can get away with serving this drink in a variety of glasses, a specific Margarita glass makes it taste better — plus it’s much more festive!
-The stem keeps your drink cool and refreshing, while the wide-mouthed rim offers plenty of real estate for your favorite salt.
-Mix up a classic margarita or switch things up with fruity variations such as a blueberry-mint margarita.
+For many margarita fans, it’s all about the salted rim.
+And while you can get away with serving this drink in a variety of glasses, a specific margarita glass makes it taste better—plus it’s much more festive!
+The stem keeps your drink cool and refreshing, especially frozen margaritas, while the wide-mouthed rim offers plenty of real estate for your favorite salt.
+Mix up a classic margarita, variations such as a blueberry-mint margarita, or any favorite summer drink.

 If you like pina coladas, this is one of the best types of cocktail glasses for your bar cart.
 This hurricane glass is tall, curvy and features a shorter stem.
 It has ample bowl space to accommodate a large drink—perfect to make you feel like you’re soaking up the sun on a deserted island.
-It’s the ideal glass for its namesake, a Hurricane cocktail, as well as other tropical sips such as Mai Tais, coladas and daiquiris.
+It’s the ideal glass for its namesake, a Hurricane, as well as other tropical sips such as mai tais, coladas and daiquiris.
 Top it off with a paper umbrella to complete the resort look!

-Similar to a classic drinking tumbler, Highball glasses are one of the most versatile types of cocktail glasses to stock your bar.
-They’re tall, making them ideal for mixed drinks with plenty of ice such as mojitos or a decked-out Bloody Mary.
-You can also use them for classic mixed drink combinations such as whiskey and soda, rum and coke or vodka and orange juice.
-Easy!
+Similar to a classic drinking tumbler, Highball glasses are one of the most versatile types of cocktail glasses.
+They’re tall, making them ideal for mixed drinks with plenty of ice such as mojitos, the tropical Planter’s Punch or a decked-out Bloody Mary.
+You can also use them for easy mixed drink combinations such as whiskey and soda, rum and coke or vodka and orange juice.

 A Collins glass is a versatile tumbler for a wide variety of drinks.
 They’re tall and narrow with a cylindrical shape.
 Use them to serve cocktails such as a Long Island iced tea, sea breeze, paloma or its namesake, the Tom Collins.
 Plus, they’re great drinking glasses for non-alcoholic options as well!

 If you’re combining vodka, lime and ginger beer, then you’re mixing up a Moscow mule.
-And this classic simple cocktail definitely deserves its own cup.
-Moscow Mules are traditionally served in copper mugs, whether entirely made of real copper or just coated on the exterior.
+And this classic, simple cocktail definitely deserves its own cup.
+Moscow mules and variations, like the Kentucky mule, are traditionally served in copper mugs, whether entirely made of real copper or just coated on the exterior.
 Serving up this chilled drink on the rocks in a metal mug keeps it that much cooler, making it the ideal refreshing sipper for a hot summer day.

 A round of mint juleps?
 Yes please!
 Whether you’re mixing up juleps for a Kentucky Derby party or any other celebration, this is the vessel for the job.
 The julep is a classic Southern drink made up of mint, simple syrup and bourbon, and Churchill Downs has been producing official julep cups for the drink since the 1950s.
 The metal cup works beautifully with the crushed ice, making it ideal for keeping a julep extra cold, all while looking beautiful thanks to the beaded detailing.